mchizaki/ckplotlib/README.md

 - **common_xlim, common_ylim : *bool*, default: `True`** <br>Use common axis range when the figure includes multiple ax subplots

-- **is_ylim_adjust_xlim : *bool*, default: `True`**<br>y-axis range is determined by the maximum and minimum values of plotted data.
+- **adjust_ylim_in_xlim : *bool*, default: `True`**<br>y-axis range is determined by the maximum and minimum values of plotted data.
 If `True`,  the maximum/minimum value is determined by the data within the specified x-range.
 Otherwise, the maximum/minimum value is determined by all data including outside the specified x-axis range.

 - **axes_xmargins, axes_ymargins : *list[float]*, default: `[0.05, 0.05]`**<br>Padding from minimum and maximum values in the graph,
     specified as a percentage of the size of Axis [from 0 to 1]